 PE lessons will take place on Monday and Wednesday.
 Please make sure your child has their PE kit at all times.
-Swimming will commence at the start of the term until the weather turns too cold to swim.

 This term, we are focusing on developing good reading habits — it is essential that children spend time every day reading for pleasure and discussing what they have read.
 We hope you will support in us in this by listening to your child read regularly.
-Please continue to make a note of this in their homework diaries for our records.
+Please continue to make a note of this in their reading diaries for our records.
 We will incorporate regular visits to the school library and children will be expected to read quietly during afternoon registration.
 All children will need to bring their reading books and homework diaries into class and keep them in trays at all times.
 There will be a greater focus on reading more challenging, lengthier books.
 We will also share a 'class reader' together every day, enjoying reading as a class and celebrating success with it.

 Could we remind all parents and carers to support us in dropping off and saying goodbye to their children at the door to the cloakrooms.
 We are expecting all children to be able to sort their belongings, hang their own items up, know what they are having for lunch, do their own dinner tickets and hand in their home learning or change their reading books independently.
 They can do this on their own and we would really appreciate your support encouraging this.
-This promotes independence, problem solving, positive attitudes to leanring and resilience.
+This promotes independence, problem solving, positive attitudes to learning and resilience.
 Thank you in advance.

 Thank you for your support and best wishes for the remainder of the year.